DLR-RM/rafcon-task-planner-plugin/pages/documentation/DataTransfer.md

 ## Runtime Data

 As seen above, parameters can be passed to states.
 But most of the time, that's only half the way, because these parameters are often only object identifiers.
-In order to give also access to the objects, the "Runtime Data" field of the [Setup Form](/PlanningSetupForm.md) provides the possibility to name a file, in which this objects are defined.
+In order to give also access to the objects, the "Runtime Data" field of the [setup form](/PlanningSetupForm.md) provides the possibility to name a file, in which this objects are defined.
 This file has to contain a (nested) json dictionary.
 For example, a "pizza" object is needed.
 It has a "size", a "dough" and a list of "toppings".
 The file, in which the pizza was specified could look like thisː

 ```json
 {